 Are You At Risk for Being Audited?

 Keeping a rental application on file may be helpful in the event of a state or federal tax audit.
 The application may help establish how many tenants a landlord had in a given year and when they moved in.
 It may also help to verify when rent was paid, which may play a role in when the money has to be reported for tax purposes.
 In general, the IRS can audit a tax return for up to six years or longer if they suspect fraud.

 Was There Ever a Tenant-Landlord Agreement?

 Keeping a rental application is important in establishing that there is a landlord-tenant relationship.
 If there is no such relationship, landlord laws do not apply, but it may be harder to collect rent or other fees or get someone to leave your home.
-Paperwork establishing that a landlord and tenant had a formal relationship and should be kept until any disputes regarding rent, living conditions, or how to deal with a security deposit that a tenant may want back.
+Paperwork establishing that a landlord and tenant had a formal relationship as such should be kept until any disputes regarding rent, living conditions or how to deal with a security deposit that a tenant may want back.

 Landlords should keep any information that verifies that they have a valid lease or have acted in accordance with landlord laws.
 These records should be kept until any relevant statute of limitations has run out for civil action from a tenant or an audit from the government.
 As a best practice for confidential data security, sensitive records should be kept in a secure location such as a locking filing cabinet or a password protected file on your computer until they are destroyed.